 2> stop drx-InactivityTimer.

-1> if drx-InactivityTimer expires or a DRX Command MAC CE is received:
+1> if drx-InactivityTimer for this DRX Group expires or a DRX Command MAC CE is received:

 2> if the Short DRX cycle is configured:

-3> start or restart drx-ShortCycleTimer in the first symbol after the expiry of drx-InactivityTimer or in the first symbol after the end of DRX Command MAC CE reception;
+3> start or restart drx-ShortCycleTimer for this DRX Group in the first symbol after the expiry of drx-InactivityTimer or in the first symbol after the end of DRX Command MAC CE reception;

 3> use the Short DRX Cycle.